sanzman/p1/README.md

-This is my first project that my friend Will is helping me get going!
+This is my first project with Will.